-The JJCBE team came together with interested campus stakeholders and talked sustainability - concepts, products, attitudes, LEED scorecards and much more are summarized here.
+The JJCBE team came together with interested campus stakeholders and talked sustainability.
+Check this summary of discussed concepts, products, attitudes, LEED scorecards, and more.

 April: Site Selection - Future building site to be "north of Wilson"

-completed by May and schematic design, which begins to establish the actual building
+by May and schematic design, which begins to establish the actual building layout

-layout and appearance, should be completed by August 2012.
-The final construction
+and appearance, should be completed by August 2012.
+The final construction drawings

-drawings should be completed in March 2013 so that construction could begin immediately
+should be completed in March 2013 so that construction could begin immediately following

-following the 2013 Montana Legislature.
-Final completion and occupancy is set for
+the 2013 Montana Legislature.
+Final completion and occupancy is set for early 2015!

 Minutes from the 3-21-2012 Open Forum.

 Minutes from the 2-22-2012 Open Forum.
 Minutes from the 2-23-2012 Open Forum.

 March: UFPB Meeting re: Site Selection (3-22-2012 in the SUB)